markjnkim/es_mod/04-Web-APIs/content/lesson-5-persistence.md

   status: "In Progress"
 }
 ```

+The nice thing about packaging up our task into an object is that we've already started this process of organizing the task data into an object.
+We did it in the second lesson when we sent the task's data from `taskFormHandler()` to `createTaskEl()` as an argument.
+All we need to do now is update that object to hold more information.

 We're going to have more than one task to store, obviously, so creating a variable for each one is not maintainable or organized.